rbbozkurt/eth-monitor/README.md

 ## Demo
-![ETH Monitor Demo Video](assets/eth_monitor_demo.gif)
+![ETH Monitor Demo Video](assets/eth_monitor_demo.gif) **PS**: Please use your own Alchemy API Key, I have deleted the one used in demo.
 ## Technologies Used

 - **Alchemy API**: Blockchain data provider used to fetch token balances, transaction data, and more.